zomeru/Trillo/README.md

 # Trillo

-This is an All-In-One booking app user interface I've built and designed by Jonas Schmedtmann.
-(Thanks to his udemy course)
+This is an All-In-One booking app user interface that I've built through Advanced CSS course by Jonas Schmedtmann from Udemy.

 https://zomeru-trillo.netlify.app/